bonitasoft/bonita-doc/md/import-and-export-a-process.md

 ## Export a process diagram as a BPMN 2.0 archive

-If you export a process diagram as a BPMN 2.0 archive you can import it into any BPM application that supports this format, including Bonita BPM Studio.
+If you export a process diagram as a BPMN 2.0 archive you can import it into any BPM application that supports this format, including Bonita Studio.

-To export a diagram in BPMN 2.0 format from Bonita BPM Studio:
+To export a diagram in BPMN 2.0 format from Bonita Studio:

 1. Open the diagram.
 2. Choose **_Export as..._** from the **_Diagram_** menu and select **_BPMN2..._** from the drop-down list.